 “Therefore, dear brothers and sisters, let us practice prayer and fasting, so our faith may be living and manifested in our actions.
 And one more thing.
 When we hear about a firm faith capable of moving the mountains, we may think that Christianity is a very hard religion.
 We conceive that Christ is standing on the top of a high mountain and is calling us out, the weak and infirm, to climb to Him, to become almighty and perfect.
 And we are not able to do so because we are weak and imperfect.
 This is a false image of Christ.
 He does not stand on a summit waiting for us to climb up to Him.
 He comes down to meet each climber on the mountain.
 He walks beside us.
 He holds our hand.
 He helps us to the summit.
 Without Him we would never reach it.”

 “Let us then fervently pray the merciful Savior and our God that He may comfort our faith and give us a strength to live in prayer and fasting, so along with Christ we may overcome the evil power and the sin in our lives and conquer any mountains standing on our way.”

 After the dismissal of the Liturgy the Rector performed a customary blessing of the new honey.
 He also preached a short sermon in Russian to stress main thoughts of his English homily.

-Our celebration continued at the trapeza table where the Rector and parishioners enjoyed delicious meals and a nice company.
+Our celebration continued at the trapeza table where the Rector and parishioners enjoyed delicious food and a nice conversation.